vxnuaj/NEOCORTEX/Batch Normalization.md

 So when you use Batch normalization, you can effectively remove $b^l$ or set it to 0.

+During training, the $\gamma$ values are typically initialized to a matrix of $1$'s and the $\beta$ values are typically initialized to a matrix of $0$s, with dimensions equivalent to the weighted sum $Z$ and layer $l$.

+Then during training, you compute the gradient of the loss with respect to $\gamma$ and $\beta$ and apply the parameter update as you would for any other parameter $W$ or $B$ within your model.

 ---

 - [ ] Andrew Ng